-We introduce \textit{Thought-Aligner}, a simple and effective method for correcting agent thoughts within behavior trajectories to ensure agent behavioral safety. \textit{Thought-Aligner-1.5B} and \textit{Thought-Aligner-7B} achieve excellent performance in resource efficiency and inference latency, enabling rapid responses and plug-and-play deployment compatibility across diverse agent frameworks, independent of the base model.
-Experiments on multiple agent safety benchmarks and various LLMs demonstrate that both \textit{Thought-Aligner-1.5B} and \textit{Thought-Aligner-7B} significantly improve agent behavioral safety, consistently achieving safety scores above $90$\% on average.
-It is worth noting that due to its lightweight and rapid response, \textit{Thought-Aligner} also holds strong potential for deployment in embodied agents.
-We publicly release the \textit{Thought-Aligner-7B}, which offers the community to develop AI agents which are aligned with human intentions and social values.
+In this paper, we introduce \textit{Thought-Aligner}, a simple and effective method for correcting agent thoughts within behavioral trajectories to improve behavioral safety. \textit{Thought-Aligner-1.5B/7B} are lightweight, resource-efficient and low-latency, enabling rapid responses and plug-and-play integration into diverse agent frameworks, independent of the base model.
+Experiments on multiple agent-safety benchmarks and across various LLMs show that both \textit{Thought-Aligner-1.5B} and \textit{Thought-Aligner-7B} substantially improve agent behavioral safety, with average safety rates above $90\%$.
+Thanks to its lightweight design and fast responses, \textit{Thought-Aligner} also holds strong potential for deployment in embodied agents.
+We publicly release \textit{Thought-Aligner-7B} to enable the community to develop AI agents that are better aligned with human intentions and social values.